What is the Cycle to Work scheme?

 What are the benefits of salary sacrifice?

-Do employers have to ensure that employees participating in such a scheme take out adequate insurance?
+Must employees participating in the scheme take out insurance?

 What happens if a bike is to be used during the course of employment?

-In some situations the bike will be used during the course of employment for example when an employee cycles to client meetings.
-If this is the case the employer should check that any potential claims are covered by their employers’ liability insurance.
+In some cases, the bike will be used during the course of employment, for example, when an employee cycles to client meetings.
+If this is the case, the employer should check that any potential claims are covered by their employers’ liability insurance.

-In the situation whereby any potential claims will not be covered by the employers’ liability insurance the employer should ensure that they take out specialist cycle scheme insurance.
+If potential claims will not be covered by their existing employers’ liability insurance, the employer would be wise to take out specialist cycle scheme insurance.

-Do the individuals participating in the scheme have to keep the bikes in good working order?
+Must employees participating in the scheme keep their bike in good working order?

 What should an employer do at the end of the agreement?

-Under health and safety law all employers have a duty to protect the health and safety of all of their employees while those employees are at work.
-However, this duty is unlikely to be extended to bicycle journeys to and from work.
-This is in must the same way as an employer not being liable for the health and safety of those employers who drive to and from work.
+All employers have a legal duty to protect the health and safety of all of their employees while those employees are at work, including where they are using their bicyles for work purposes (cyling to between meetings, for instance).
+However, this duty is unlikely to apply where employees are cycling to and from work.
+This reflects the position that an employer is not liable for the health and safety of employers who drive to and from work in a company car.